• Home

 Jesus’ temptations

-To think that Jesus’ temptations were confined to the three classic examples found in Luke 4:3–13 amounts to a belief conflicting with the testimony of the Scripture.
+To think that Jesus’ temptations were confined to the three classic examples found in Luke 4:3–13 amounts to a belief conflicting with the testimony of the Scriptures.
 Luke makes clear that these three temptations were only the culmination of what had lasted forty days:

 Then Jesus, being filled with the Holy Spirit, returned from the Jordan and was led by the Spirit into the wilderness, being tempted for forty days by the devil” (Luke 4:1,2).